A Cinematic Music Series — lionel Cohen

 How to Silence a Belief

 The final volume confronts the deepest layer: belief.
-Not opinion, not preference — belief.
-The thing held before evidence, the thing that persists after argument.
-Cohen closes the cycle with the most restrained and devastating score of the four: music in which silence itself becomes active, where the absence of sound carries the full weight of what cannot be said.
+Cohen closes the cycle with his most restrained and devastating score — music where silence itself becomes active, where the absence of sound carries the full weight of what cannot be said.

 The Concept